 NB: Hey, Mr. Jim, yeah.

 JC: Last name was Caruso.
 My favorite place was right down in the next block.
 Mrs. Coletti’s porch.
-In the evening, after supper, after everything was done – homework, everything – all of us young men would go to Mrs. Coletti’s porch.
-We stop either at Mr. Aiello’s, Mr. Jim’s, Mr. Cuccia’s, and get a nickel bag of semenzies [SP-ED].
+In the evening, after supper, after everything was done—homework, everything—all of us young men would go to Mrs. Coletti’s porch.
+We stop either at Mr. Aiello’s, Mr. Jim’s, Mr. Cuccia’s, and get a nickel bag of "semenzies".
 For you who don’t know what semenzies are, they’re squash seeds.
 Salted squash seeds.
 For a nickel, you get a bag like this.
-We would sit there and crack semenzies ‘til your lips parched.
-[LAUGHTER] Or ‘til Mrs. Coletti says, “you’re gonna sweep ‘em up, and you’re not gonna leave ‘til they’re all gone.”
+We would sit there and crack semenzies until your lips parched. (laughter) Or until Mrs. Coletti says, “you’re going to sweep them up, and you’re not going to leave until they’re all gone.”
 And that was our gathering spot.

 FA: Okay.
 Thanks.
 Tony?

 TB: Down the street here, next to Buckingham’s Tavern, it used to be Di Salvo’s Grocery Store.
 Right across the street, Greenbush Monument is there.
-That used to by Sinaiko’s Junkyard in that area there, and my cousin Dominic and I would sneak in there on Sunday because there was nobody there; they weren’t open on Sunday.
-And we’d find the leftover batteries from the railroad lanterns (they were all battery operated at that time), and there was always some juice left in that battery.
+That used to be Sinaiko’s Junkyard in that area there, and my cousin Dominic and I would sneak in there on Sunday because there was nobody there; they weren’t open on Sunday.
+And we’d find the leftover batteries from the railroad lanterns—they were all battery operated at that time, and there was always some juice left in that battery.
 And we’d have a little crystal set, and we’d make a radio from however many batteries we could hook together, and connect it to that little crystal set.
-We could get…we used to get WGN in Chicago, and we thought that was the greatest thing we ever heard of, was to get all the way to Chicago and listen to the news from Chicago – which was not ever good – but…it was something.
+We could get—we used to get WGN in Chicago, and we thought that was the greatest thing we ever heard of, was to get all the way to Chicago and listen to the news from Chicago, which was not ever good, but, it was something.

 TB: They’re safe now.